Particular/docs.particular.net/Content/ServiceMatrix/getting-started-creating-a-new-project-servicematrix-1.0.md

 ---
-title: Getting Started - Creating a New Project with ServiceMatrix v1.0
+title: Creating a New Project with ServiceMatrix v1.0
 summary: A step-by-step guide to creating NServiceBus projects using ServiceMatrix, the Visual Studio add-in for NServiceBus
 tags:
 - ServiceMatrix 1.0